evolvingweb/redmine_evolvingweb_extensions/README.md

 Adds a "Clone" link next to the Subtask tree's "Add" link, which works the same but copies all metatada.
 Only on issue pages.

+## Links in timesheet reports

+Issues in timesheet reports are now clickable links.